thinkerbot/ts/README.md

 * `assert_output EXPECTED ACTUAL`:
   Flunks unless the variables EXPECTED and ACTUAL are the same.
 Reads from stdin for '-'.
-* `assert_match EXPECTED ACTUAL`:
-  Flunks unless the extended regular expression EXPECTED and variable ACTUAL match.
-Reads from stdin for '-'.

 ## VARIABLES